nlmatics/nlmatics.github.io/docs/_posts/2020-03-12-Boolean Question Answering with Neutral Labels.md

 A single sentence can provide answers to a many Yes/No questions.
 Some of these questions are obvious, while others take reasoning to answer.

-Given a passage and boolean question, transformer Q&A models can be trained to predict whether the answer is Yes/No. However, what if someone asks the question "Is Messi better than Ronaldo?".
-The sentence above does not contain enough information to answer the question.
+Given a passage and boolean question, [transformer](https://jalammar.github.io/illustrated-transformer/) Q&A models can be trained to predict whether the answer is Yes/No. However, what if someone asks the question "Is Messi better than Ronaldo?".
+Then the context passage does not contain enough information to answer the question.
 In that case, the the model should predict something along the lines of "I don't know".
 Single sentences are only able to answer a tiny subset of Yes/No questions, so it is quite embarrassing for a model to always be confident it has an answer.

-However, there is a problem: current datasets for boolean question answering only contain Yes/No labels.
+The problem is that current datasets for boolean question answering only contain Yes/No labels.
 Is there a way to train a boolean QA model to be able to predict neutral without having additionally hand-annotate thousands of neutral samples?

 ## Our Approach